-Dwayne Beach spent the bulk of 2019 creating original compositions that explore movement with sound.
-He has been working with Yamini Kalluri, an acclaimed Kuchipudi Indian classical dance expert, together they have been touring with their composition titled “East Meets West.” stateside and abroad.
-"Shoo False Love, I Fear Not!"
-2018 was his first solo EP project consisting of 5 songs for voice and strings that he composed,self produced and choreographed.
-As a co-founder a duo called The F-Tones they released their first album called "Sketches," 2018 a fusion album of classical, Gypsy jazz, and pop originals scores for guitar and violin.
-In Addition he played with international ensembles like Asian Cultural Symphony of New York ’15-18, One World Symphony ‘11-13 and Sarajevska Filharmonija ‘17-20 as Principal Violist at various points in their seasons.
-He also worked locally as a conductor for Noel Pointer String Players ‘18-20 performing through the Tri-state region of NYC.
-As a violist he made his Jazz at Lincoln Center debut in April 2010 as a viola soloist.
+As a co-founder of a duo called The F-Tones they released their first album called Sketches in 2018 a fusion album of classical, Gypsy jazz, and pop originals scores for guitar and violin.
+In Addition to his solo performance endeavours he played with other international ensembles like One World Symphony ‘11-13, World Peace Orchestra '13, Asian Cultural Symphony of New York ’15-present and Ureuk Symphony Orchestra (NYC) as Principal and Co-Principal Violist at various points in their seasons.
+He also works locally in Brooklyn as a conductor and teaching artist for The Noel Pointer String Players performing through the Tri-state region of NYC.
+Another notable performance, his Jazz at Lincoln Center debut in April 2010 as a viola soloist with Kentucky Chamber Choir.

 Dwayne Beach, a Master Degree laureate from Brooklyn College Conservatory in Viola Performance.
 He also graduated with his Baccalaureate in Music from Hunter College in viola and a second discipline in Italian Linguistics.
 He's an Alda Fellowship Scholar who has studied under the tutelage of Artistic Faculty Masao Kawasaki at Brooklyn College, and formally under Dr. Reuben Blundell.